Free tool

 • How do I calculate an uptime percentage?

-Uptime % = (total period - downtime) / total period x 100.
-For example, 2 hours of downtime in a 30.44-day month (730.5 hours) gives (730.5 - 2) / 730.5 x 100 = 99.726%.
+The formula is uptime % = (total period - downtime) / total period x 100.
+Say you lost 2 hours in a 30.44-day month, which is 730.5 hours: (730.5 - 2) / 730.5 x 100 = 99.726%.

 • Does scheduled maintenance count as downtime?